So, what's your 'something'?

 “I am a big ‘passion’ person.
 I don’t believe we were designed to sit on the sidelines, watching others do their work.
 We are meant to follow Him diligently, passionately—and I see that here at Orphan Outreach.
 From the staff who work in-country, to the caregivers, to everyone here in Dallas, we’re enthusiastic about caring for kids!
 The reason I do this work is because God has a deep compassion for kids and he’s inviting me to share in that compassion.
 I love that I’m a part of an organization that’s made that their mission,” Rey expressed.

-Rey serves as the Senior Vice-President and Chief Operations Officer at Orphan Outreach.
+Rey serves as the President of Orphan Outreach.
 Much of his role entails vision casting: helping present and future partners see how their support impacts the lives of children around the world.

 “I do a lot of church engagement,” Rey explained.
 “I share updates on the impact their support has had on the lives of orphan and vulnerable children.
 I also lead vision trips, where I take a small group of potential partners to see the programs they are interested in first hand.
 It’s a great way to see what God is doing through our programs and then brainstorm with them about ways they could get involved.”